YINI-lang/YINI-spec/README.md

 ## Motivation
 `YINI` aims to be a simple and (relatively) lightweight text-based markup language format, for storing configurations, settings and preferences in software.
 It should be language-independent and platform-independent as far as possible.

-It aims to be even more simple and lightweight than similar formats (no specific names mentioned).
-No unnecessary extra niceties (due to keeping the format simple and lightweight) with regards to types (this can be taken care of by the host language if desired or needed).
-Yet expressive enough to store the most important data types like strings, numbers, booleans and lists in sections or nested sections.
+YINI should have built-in types of the most general data types (to keep the format more simple and more lightweight).
+Custom types, advanced typechecking and type specialization are left to the user/client and host/language ​​to handle/process if further specialization is desired by the user/client using a YINI file/document.

+Yet, the YINI format should be easy and simple enough to express structure, notation and groupings of data to be stored on a medium for later use.

 ## Design Goals
-1. YINI should be simple and (relatively) lightweight.
+1. YINI files/documents should be platform agnostic, portable between platforms and programming languages as far as possible.
+2. YINI should have a simple structure and notation, and easy to group data.
-2. YINI should be easily readable (to some extent) by humans.
+3. YINI should be easily readable (to some extent) by humans.
-3. YINI should be non-verbose, not use excessive or unnecessary words.
+4. YINI should be non-verbose, avoid to use excessive or unnecessary words or characters.
+And at the same time be (relatively) light-weight, yet be (relatively) high-level.
-4. YINI files/documents should be platform agnostic, portable between platforms and programming languages as far as possible.
-5. The YINI format should be easy to use, implement and support one-pass processing.
+5. YINI files/documents should be easy to create, use, read, write, and support one-pass processing.

 ## Specification
 The latest and most stable version can be found here --TODO--